Nightmares (1983 film): The Bishop of Battle

 J.J.
 Cooney is an immensely talented video game player and hustler who is obsessed with beating The Bishop of Battle, a notoriously difficult video game where players fight off enemies and escape from a 3-D maze that features thirteen different levels.
 J.J.'s friend Zock Maxwell mentions how no one they know has ever made it to the thirteenth level, to the point that many people believe it is just a myth.
 J.J., however, is convinced that the thirteenth level is real and spends the next several hours repeatedly trying and failing to make it there, but he only gets as far as level 12.
 Determined not to give up, even after closing time, J.J. tries to play one more game, only for the owner of the arcade to throw him out.

-That night, J.J. sneaks out of home when his parents are asleep and breaks into the arcade to attempt to finish the game.
+That night, J.J. sneaks out of home when his parents Jerry and Adele are asleep and breaks into the arcade to attempt to finish the game.
 Despite the great difficulty, J.J finally manages to complete level 12.
 Suddenly, the arcade cabinet falls apart, and The Bishop of Battle's voice rings out, commending J.J. for his skills and welcoming him to level 13, before the cabinet releases a wave of energy.
 Once the wave passes, the game's 3-D enemies fly out of the cabinet's wreckage and into the real world.
 The enemies fire lasers that damage the surrounding area, but J.J. manages to defend himself with the gun from the game's controls, which also fires real laser blasts.
 He flees to the parking lot but drops the gun in the process.
 The Bishop of Battle soon appears, drawing closer and closer to a terrified J.J.

-The next morning, Zock and J.J.'s parents head to the arcade.
-They discover the damage the arcade sustained during the previous night, as well as the Bishop of Battle cabinet, which has been mysteriously reconstructed.
-Zock and J.J.'s parents then see J.J. on the screen, watching in disbelief as he turns into the sprite of the player character.
+The next morning, Zock, Jerry and Adele head to the arcade.
+They discover the damage the arcade sustained during the previous night, as well as The Bishop of Battle cabinet, which has been mysteriously reconstructed.
+Zock, Jerry and Adele then see J.J. on the screen, watching in disbelief as he turns into the sprite of the player character.